Having a sore throat is very common. The discomfort can range from a scratchy feeling to severe pain.

 - If you’re given penicillin or other antibiotics, you must take all the medicine you’re given – even after you’re feeling better.

-To stop the infection spreading or coming back:
+To help stop infections spreading or coming back:

 - Always cover your mouth and nose with a tissue when you sneeze or cough.